-I graduated from North Idaho College with my Associate of Arts degree and begin working towards my Bachelors degree for Creative Writing from Eastern Washington University in Fall 2018.
+I graduated from North Idaho College with my Associate of Arts degree and just finished my first quarter at Eastern Washington University.

 Winner of the Lori Wallin Award for Outstanding Creative Writer for the 2016-2017 year presented by North Idaho College.

 "There are Roots" appears in the 31st issue of North Idaho College's literary magazine Trestle Creek Review published in May 2017.

 "Hope in the Darkness" appears in the 30th issue of North Idaho College's literary magazine Trestle Creek Review published in May 2016.

 "The Burning City" appears in "And Then What Happened?
 Volume I" an anthology published by the Spokane River Writers in 2012.